 At this point you have two legally binding agreements – with potential for serious conflict.
 To help avoid this conflict we encourages you to ensure three clauses are added to your build contract – even if you choose another bank.

 A) For turnkey financing the main banks are all comfortable with financing new builds through this format.
-However for a fixed price build or labour only build give us a call and we will let you know our view on things!
+However for a fixed price build or labour only build the options are more limited.
+In both cases, best thing to do is request a broker call-back here and we'll get a registered broker with experience in this area to get in touch with you.

 A) Without a doubt definitely a turnkey build.
 A turnkey contract only allows for minimal ‘PC Sum’ (non-fixed) costs, meaning that the costs shouldn’t blow out once construction is underway.